Daniel-Kigozi/Leaderboard/README.md

 > Describe your project in 1 or 2 sentences.

 **[Leaderboard]**
--This project is Leadeboard for taking scores
+-This project is Leadeboard for taking scores from an API

 ## 🛠 Built With <a name="built-with"></a>
 -Html